-We first requested Transport Secretary Grant Shapps review the National Policy Statement for National Networks (NPSNN) back in March 2020.
+We first requested Transport Secretary Grant Shapps review the National Networks National Policy Statement (NNNPS) back in March 2020.
 This is the policy used to determine applications for new roads.
 It was published in 2014 and is seriously out of date in a number of areas such as climate change, air pollution, natural capital (biodiversity) and design.
 It also effectively bars decision makers from taking into account the carbon emissions from new roads.
 Quite simply it is not fit for purpose during a climate and ecological emergency.

 So while the Government is enacting project speed when it comes to building new infrastructure, it seems that project sloth is the winner when it comes to tackling climate change.